ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Save files many

-Stores a batch of file attachments as drafts in a single round trip.
-The returned records keep the order of the input.
+Stores several file attachments as drafts in one round trip and returns them in the order they were sent.
+Each entry is validated exactly as the single-file operation validates its &#x60;input&#x60;, and the first bad one rejects the whole batch with its index named in the message - nothing is stored. &#x60;inputs&#x60; has to be present and an array: an absent or null value is a malformed request rather than an empty batch, and only an explicit empty array means no files.
+Follow up with &#x60;POST api/2.0/ai/attachments/link-to-message&#x60; to bind the drafts to a message.

 #### Parameters